 The tech instructional partner for TechGirls is the Center for the Enhancement of Engineering Diversity (CEED) at Virginia Tech.

-TechGirls receive 45 hours of instruction in Python coding and cybersecurity 101.
+TechGirls receive 45 hours of instruction in Java coding or cybersecurity 101.
 They also have the chance to visit labs to learn about groundbreaking research.
 The whole experience opens up great awareness of academic and career paths.

-TechGirls teams up with several private sector partners for a day of job shadowing.
+TechGirls teams up with several private sector partners for career fair experiences or a day of job shadowing.
+Through these events participants:

 - Gain exposure to a variety of careers in the technology sector.